HostGator review: just cheap or cheap and reliable?

 HostGator for business

-HostGator has a bunch of scalability options for business, including cloud, dedicated, and reseller hosting, among others.
-After all, shared hosting is often not enough when your website gains popularity or you need to start hosting your clients’ websites as a developer or agency.
+HostGator is great for small business web hosting, but also has a bunch of scalability options for business, including cloud, dedicated, and reseller hosting, among others.
+After all, shared hosting is often not enough when your website gains popularity or you need to start hosting your clients' websites as a developer or agency.

 In this part of HostGator review, I overview Cloud, dedicated, and reseller hosting to help you pick the right one for your business.